-- 1) Letter to credit: It is a guarantee letter issued by the importer bank stating that it will honour the export bills to the bank of the exporter up to a certain amount. - Q1.
-If a country imports more than it exports which of the following must be true? - a) The country has a positive balance payments. - b) The country has a positive balance of trade. - c) The country is in debt. - d) The country has a trade deficit. - 2) Bill of Exchange: In export & import transaction, exporter draws the bill on the importer asking him to pay a specified amount to a certain person or the bearer of the instrument.
+- 1) Letter of Credit: It is a guarantee letter issued by the importer bank stating that it will honour the export bills to the bank of the exporter up to a certain amount. - Q1.
+If a country imports more than it exports which of the following must be true? - a) The country has a positive balance payments. - b) The country has a positive balance of trade. - c) The country is in debt. - d) The country has a trade deficit. - Q2.
+What is mater's receipt?
+What it contains? - Q3.
+What is bill of lading?
+Why it is important? - 2) Bill of Exchange: In export & import transaction, exporter draws the bill on the importer asking him to pay a specified amount to a certain person or the bearer of the instrument.
 The documents required by the importer for claiming title of exported goods are passed on to him only when the importer accepts this bill. - 3) Bank Certificate of Payment: It is a certificate that the necessary documents relating to the particular export consignment have been negotiated & payment has been received in accordance with the exchange control regulations.